Abad-Dev/NetDynamicPress/README.md

 }
 ```

-Also have a Creation prop, which is generated in the constructor.
+Also have a Creation prop, that sets the CreationDate with the actual datetime, which is generated in the constructor.